sishar4/salido-ios-challenge/README.md

 		3. a last name
 		4. a valid email address (optional)
 	- An error prompt must appear if an invalid pin is entered (not the right format or isn't assigned to anyone)
-2. Upon logging in, the user should be presented with a list of unfiltered cocktails and drinks sourced from the wine.com API
+2. Upon logging in, the user should be presented with a list of wines sourced from the wine.com API
-	- The user should be able to filter items by name, ingredient, etc.
+	- The user should be able to filter items by name, location, etc.
 	- The items in the list presented should display an image of the item and the item name.
-	- The user should be able to quickly add an item to their shopping cart and set the quantity from this screen.
 	- If the API is unreachable (no internet) an error should be displayed.
 The user should be given an option to retry the API call.
 	- If the user returns to this screen after traveling to a different screen, the search query, results, and filters should be in the same state that they were left in.
 3. Upon selecting an item from the list, the user should be taken to an item detail screen.